Best AUD account in New Zealand in 2024

 An Australian dollar (AUD) account lets you hold, send and receive payments in AUD without needing to convert to and from NZD unnecessarily.
 If you travel to Australia often you may want an account you can use to spend with a linked payment card conveniently.
 Or, if you’ve got bills to pay in Australia, or you need to get paid in AUD from others, you might want an account you can use to make and receive cross border payments cheaply.

 AUD accounts from New Zealand banks can be cumbersome, slow, and, most of all, expensive.
 The good news is that there are other options.
-Specialist providers like Wise or Revolut can be good alternatives if you want a flexible account to hold, spend and send euros.
+Specialist providers like Wise or Revolut can be good alternatives if you want a flexible account to hold, spend and send Australian dollars.

 In this article, we’ll walk through everything you need to know about opening an Australian dollar account, including the best AUD account options available, the costs, and how to open one.